ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ...
 ```

-To actually run this in the browser, I needed to jump through a couple more hoops but I spare you the details.
+To actually run this in the browser, I needed to jump through a couple more hoops:

+- load the wasm Module
+    - vite requires two plugins: (`vite-plugin-wasm` and `vite-plugin-top-level-await`)
+- setup the language client in monaco
+- create a web-wroker as proxy for the WASM component
+- setup up the in/out streams

 I packaged the result and uploaded it to [npm](https://www.npmjs.com/package/qlue-ls) - a JavaScript repository.
 Now we can install the package using npm and access it from a JavaScript file: